-(Matthew 15:6) he need not honor his father.'
-So for the sake of your tradition you have made void the word of God.
+(Matthew 15:6) So, for the sake of your tradition, you make void the word of God.

 Leaders and government officials can make a law void by refusing to enforce a law or by removing a penalty for disobeying the law that the lawgiver intended when the law was made.
 To honor a law requires the enforcement of the law.
 God honors His Law by enforcing His Law.
 To make a law void can also include changing the interpretation or meaning of a law by adding to it or subtracting from it.